asif12018/artifex-client/README.md

 - there are dynamic category section user can see the product filter by category
 - there are filter that helps you to filter product based on customizable

+##How To Run locally
+- first clone this link https://github.com/asif12018/artifex-client.git
+- then run this comand $npm i
+- you have to create firebase project and provide the secrets and you also have clone the backend that you can search from my all repositories.